 - leading civil society and NGO figures.

-- business class international airfares and domestic transfers from the participant's home city, and
+- business class international airfares and domestic transfers from the participant's home city

 - accommodation, internal transport, vaccinations, visas, travel insurance and meal allowances.